 These beamshots are always with the following settings: f8, ISO100, 0.3s shutter, and manual 5000K exposure.

-Test light is on the left!
+I keep the test flashlight on the left, and the BLF-348 reference flashlight on the right.
 As you can see these modes… sort of go from “on” to “very extremely bright” very quickly.

 What I like

 - Metal switch cover and responsive easy to use switch.

 - Massive 17A drain on turbo!

 - Hold from off really needs to have a low power moonlight

 - This light was provided by Imalent for review.
 I was not paid to write this review.